#1 — Parshat Bereishit

 Beauty and Suffering

 Where does the beauty in our world come from?
-But also, where does the pain and suffering come from?
+But also, from where does the pain and suffering come?
 Why are we such amazing creatures and yet still do terrible things?
 Parashat Bereishit provides the answer to both of these questions.
 In fact, it goes beyond just answering these questions.
 It also lays a foundation for real hope.

 Best Explanation

-What better explains best the beauty of our world, the amazing complexity and mystery of vibrant life?
-What better explains the existence of us, humans, who are conscious, who can think, communicate, create things?
-A vague impersonal force, unguided energy, or a God of endless intelligence who speaks and things come into being?
+What better explains the beauty of our world, the amazing complexity and mystery of vibrant life?
+What better explains the existence of us humans, who are conscious, who can think, communicate, and create things?
+A vague impersonal force, unguided energy, or a G-d of endless intelligence who speaks things into being?
 How else can we explain the existence of conscious personal beings as we are?

-Bereishit reveals the personal God, who in the beginning, created heaven and earth and everything in it.
-He created us, human beings, in his image as a beautiful climax.
+Bereishit reveals the personal G-d, who in the beginning created heaven and earth and everything in it.
+He created us, human beings, in His image as a beautiful climax.
 All the beauty of creation comes from the Creator.
-We are repeatedly reminded that what He created was good: it was good, it was good, it was very good, we read… (Genesis 1:4, 9, 12, 18, 24, 31) It was good because God Himself is good.
-This good, Creator God even chooses to speak and have a relationship with us.
+We are repeatedly reminded that what He created was good: it was good, it was good, it was very good, we read….
+(Genesis 1:4, 9, 12, 18, 24, 31) It was good because G-d Himself is good.
+This good, Creator G-d even chooses to speak and have a relationship with us.

 How Evil Came in

 But what about all the ugly, bad things which are part of our reality?
 Bereishit also tells us where that came from.
-Many have the hope-killing view which says: “Well, evil is just part and parcel of nature, this is just the way things are”.
-Parashat Bereishit has a much more hopeful take.
-There is a serious corruption that spoiled the good creation!
+True, many have the hope-killing view which says: “Well, evil is just part and parcel of nature; this is just the way things are.”
+Parshat Bereishit has a much more hopeful take.
+A serious corruption spoiled the good creation!
 It didn’t come directly from our Creator.

 Part of our glory as humans is that we are not puppets.
 We were created as people who have free will.
-But parashat bereishit tells us we abused that freedom.
-We listened to a deceiver who convinced us to doubt God’s intentions.
-And rebelliously transgressed his command.
+But Parshat Bereishit tells us we abused that freedom.
+We listened to a deceiver who convinced us to doubt G-d’s intentions.
+And we rebelliously transgressed His clear command.

 The Disastrous Results

-The results are disastrous.
-We are cast out of the presence of God and lose access to eternal life.
+The results are calamitous.
+We are cast out of G-d’s presence and lose access to everlasting life.
 Mankind becomes terribly corrupted.
-We soon read about the first murder.
-And at the end of Parshat Bereishit we don’t read: “It was good,” but:
+We soon encounter the first murder.
+And at the end of Parshat Bereishit we don’t read: “It was good.”
+Rather:

-The LORD saw that the wickedness of man was great in the earth
+The L-RD saw that the wickedness of man was great in the earth

 and that every intention of the thoughts of his heart was only evil continually.”

-How quickly mankind fell from free will, to slavery to evil!
+How quickly mankind fell from free will into slavery to evil!

 Yet there is hope.

-In spite of God’s absolute holiness, He is still patient and doesn’t let go of us.
+In spite of G-d’s absolute holiness, He is still patient and doesn’t let go of us.
 In cursing the deceiver, the serpent, He gives us hope:

 “I will put enmity between you and the woman,